 USGS Map: Mountainaire

 Access: Drive 17 miles south of Flagstaff or north 10 miles from Sedona to the entrance to Cave Springs Campground at about milepost 385.5.
+There is a small parking area at the entrance next to the highway.
 The Harding Springs trailhead is on the east side of the highway.
 Be careful to take the trail that leads uphill.
 The other one doesn't go much of anywhere.